 Standard caskets weigh approximately 200 pounds and are 79 inches long, 24 inches wide and 23 inches tall.
 Casket dimensions should be expected to differ depending on make and model so be sure to ask for specific measurements when making a purchase.

 This article discusses all the options available pertaining to casket dimensions including standard-sized caskets, extra-large caskets, and custom-built caskets.
 The casket size selected may also have an impact on the required size of your casket’s burial vault.

-Most adults will fit within a standard-sized coffin.
-The dimensions for a standard-sized casket are as follows:
+Most adults will fit within a standard-sized casket.
+Standard-sized casket dimensions are as follows:

 - Height — 23 inches (just under 2 feet).

 Most cemeteries require that caskets be placed inside another container before burial.
-This container is also known as a burial vault.
-Depending upon the size of the casket that is selected, it may have an impact on the size that will be required for the burial vault.
-The following are the exterior dimensions of a standard-sized vault:
+This container is known as a burial vault.
+Depending on the size of the casket, it may have an impact on the required size of the burial vault.
+The dimensions for a standard-sized burial vault are as follows:

-It is possible to purchase a vault that will fit either a plus-sized casket or custom-sized coffin as well.
+It is possible to purchase a burial vault that will fit either a plus-sized or custom-sized casket as well.

-Plus-sized or extra-large coffins are available for those individuals who are either very tall and/or plus-sized in weight.
-The key point to consider when selecting a plus-sized coffin is whether it will still fit within a standard-sized vault.
+Plus-sized or extra-large caskets are available for those individuals who are either very tall and/or plus-sized in weight.
+The key point to consider when selecting a plus-sized casket is whether it will still fit within a standard-sized vault.

-Option 1 — Some coffin manufacturers offer extra-large coffins that are 28″ wide.
-Since they are still a standard size in length (79″), they will fit within a standard-sized vault.
+Option 1 — Some casket manufacturers offer extra-large caskets that are 28 inches wide.
+Since they are still a standard size in length (79 inches), they will fit within a standard-sized vault.

-Option 2 — It’s also possible to purchase a coffin that is 31″ in width.
-The lengths for these types of caskets are available to up to 85″.
-The main caveat to selecting this option is that a coffin that is at least 31″ in width will not fit inside a standard-sized vault.
+Option 2 — It’s also possible to purchase a casket that is 31 inches in width.
+The lengths for these types of caskets are available to up to 85 inches.
+The main caveat to selecting this option is that a casket that is at least 31 inches in width will not fit inside a standard-sized vault.